oazabir/HackerSpray/README.md

 Let's compare the performance of a Login page which does authentication with a database.

 ## Server throughput increase
 When attack is going on and expensive .net code is getting hit, you get high CPU and low throughput.
-But as soon as Hacker Spray starts blocking traffic, CPU on webserve goes down and server throughput shots high up.
+But as soon as HackerSpray starts blocking traffic, CPU on webserve goes down and server throughput shots high up.

 ![Server%20throughput.png](docs/Server%20throughput.png)

 ## Response time

 When ASP.NET code is executing, response time is avg 36ms, as you see on the top 2 lines.
-But when Hacker Spray is blocking requests, response time is low, at around 8ms.
+But when HackerSpray is blocking requests, response time is low, at around 8ms.

 ![Response%20Time%20Graph.png](docs/Response%20Time%20Graph.png)